skyfox69/jsapi/README.md

 Parameter and property values are implictly casted to an instance of `Date` or `DateTime` if `:format` is specified.

-### Validation options
+### Validation keywords

-The following options can be specified to validate parameter values.
-The validation options correspond to JSON Schema validations.
+The following keywords can be specified to validate parameter values.
+The validation keywords correspond to JSON Schema validations.

 - `:enum` - The valid values.
 - `:minimum` - The minimum value of an integer or a number.